awsdocs/amazon-lookout-for-vision-developer-guide/doc_source/run-start-model.md

 1. Under **AWS CLI commands**, copy the AWS CLI command that calls `start-model`\.

 1. At the command prompt, enter the `start-model` command that you copied in the previous step\.
+If you are using the `lookoutvision` profile to get credentials, add the `--profile lookoutvision-access` parameter\.

 1. In the console, choose **Models** in the left navigation page\.